axibase/atsd/rule-engine/functions-web-query.md

 ## Overview

-Web query functions execute an HTTP request to an external web service and return a [`WebRequestResult`](#response-object) response object for further processing.
+These functions execute an HTTP request to an external web service and return a [`WebRequestResult`](#response-object) response object for further processing.

 ## Reference